yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 		U(\Ccal) a^{\dagger}(\pbf, \sigma, n) U^{-1}(\Ccal) &\xlongequal{\phantom{(00)}} \zeta_n a^{\dagger}(\pbf, \sigma, n^c) &&\quad\text{(massive/massless particle)}
 	\end{alignat*}

-where :math:`\Ccal` replaces a particle of species :math:`n` with its anti-particle -- a notion we haven't really explained yet -- :math:`n^c`.
+where :math:`\Ccal` replaces a particle of species :math:`n` with its antiparticle -- a notion we haven't really explained yet -- :math:`n^c`.
 The corresponding transformation laws for :math:`a(\pbf, \sigma, n)` can be derived from the above identities by taking the adjoint, and are omitted here.

 Cluster decomposition of S-matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^